A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 ## Taxonomic coverage
-The Ramsar Convention on Wetlands defined waterbirds as any "species of bird that are ecologically dependent on wetlands".
-This term is further precised in the second edition of Waterfowl Population Estimates, as all species of the families Gaviidae, Podicipedidae, Pelecanidae, Phalacrocoracidae, Anhingidae, Ardeidae, Balaenicipitidae, Scopidae, Ciconiidae, Threskiornithidae, Phoenicopteridae, Anhimidae, Anatidae, Pedionomidae, Gruidae, Aramidae, Rallidae, Heliornithidae, Eurypygidae, Jacanidae, Rostratulidae, Dromadidae, Haematopodidae, Ibidorhynchidae, Recurvirostridae, Burhinidae, Glareolidae, Charadriidae, Scolopacidae, Thinocoridae, Laridae, Sternidae and Rynchopidae.
+The Ramsar Convention on Wetlands defines waterbirds as any "species of bird that are ecologically dependent on wetlands".
+This term is further refined in the second edition of Waterfowl Population Estimates (Rose, P.M. and Scott, D.A., 1997), as being all species of the families Gaviidae, Podicipedidae, Pelecanidae, Phalacrocoracidae, Anhingidae, Ardeidae, Balaenicipitidae, Scopidae, Ciconiidae, Threskiornithidae, Phoenicopteridae, Anhimidae, Anatidae, Pedionomidae, Gruidae, Aramidae, Rallidae, Heliornithidae, Eurypygidae, Jacanidae, Rostratulidae, Dromadidae, Haematopodidae, Ibidorhynchidae, Recurvirostridae, Burhinidae, Glareolidae, Charadriidae, Scolopacidae, Thinocoridae, Laridae, Sternidae and Rynchopidae.

-Taxon are recorded at the species level with the exception of the Heuglin's Gull (*larus fuscus heuglini*) and Baltic Gull (*larus fuscus fuscus*).
-Whenever a bird could not be safely identified at the specie level, the identification was done as slash (e.g. Lesser/Greater Sand Plover), genus, family, order or even as *Aves sp.*.
+Taxa are recorded at the species level with the exception of the Heuglin's Gull (*larus fuscus heuglini*) and Baltic Gull (*Larus fuscus fuscus*).
+Whenever a bird could not be safely identified at the species level, the identification was done as slash (e.g. Lesser/Greater Sand Plover), genus, family, order or even as *Aves sp.*.

-Our dataset contains **107** species recorded and **6** other taxons (subspecies, family, slash etc.) belonging to **22** families.
+Our dataset contains **107** species and **6** at other taxon levels (subspecies, family, slash etc.) belonging to **22** families.

 The `taxonID` used is the species code from the [eBird/Clements Checklist of Birds of the World: v2019](https://www.birds.cornell.edu/clementschecklist/download/).